needylove/PH-Reg/README.md

 - run data/synthetze_datasets.py

-## Experiments on Real-world Datasets
+### Experiments on Real-world Datasets

-We currently provide the detailed code for age estiamtion.
+We currently provide a detailed code for age estimation.
 PH-reg can be added in a similar way for other tasks.

 For age estimation, we follow the [Imbalanced Regression](https://github.com/YyzHarry/imbalanced-regression/tree/main/agedb-dir), please download Age-DB dataset following their instructions.